juicedata/juicefs/README.md

 ## Who is using

-It's considered as beta quality, the storage format is not stabilized yet.
-If you want to use it in a production environment, please do a careful and serious evaluation first.
-If you are interested in it, please test it as soon as possible and give us [feedback](https://github.com/juicedata/juicefs/discussions).
+JuiceFS is still in beta quality, and the core storage format is not stabilized yet.
+Thus, please do a careful and thorough evaluation before using JuiceFS in a production environment.
+If you are interested, feel free to do tests and give us [feedback](https://github.com/juicedata/juicefs/discussions).

-You are welcome to tell us after using JuiceFS and share your experience with everyone.
-We have also collected a summary list in [ADOPTERS.md](ADOPTERS.md), which also includes other open source projects used with JuiceFS.
+You are also welcome to share your experience of using JuiceFS with us and others.
+Additionally, we have collected a summary list in [ADOPTERS.md](ADOPTERS.md), which includes other open source projects used with JuiceFS.

 ## Roadmap

 - Stabilize storage format
-- Support FoundationDB as meta engine
+- Support FoundationDB as metadata engine
 - User and group quotas
 - Directory quotas
 - Snapshot
 - Write once read many (WORM)

 ## Reporting Issues

 We use [GitHub Issues](https://github.com/juicedata/juicefs/issues) to track community reported issues.
-You can also [contact](#community) the community for getting answers.
+You can also [contact](#community) the community for any questions.

 ## Contributing